 All forms of bagua zhang (pakua chang) are designed to increase and balance your chi (qi).
 You may choose to learn bagua zhang for five primary applications:

-- Bagua zhang for health and/or high performance
+- Health and/or high performance

-- Bagua zhang for longevity and regeneration
+- Longevity and regeneration

 Bagua Zhang for Martial Arts

 Bagua zhang was designed to fight up to eight opponents at once with an emphasis on being able to change direction and energies without any hesitation or gap.